 The final, and grossest, tool I’ve ever used in a pinch is my own fingernail.
 Yes, I’ve actually bitten off a part of my thumbnail and twisted it to make it thinner and stranger and then plugged it into the aperture of the SIM card tray ejection opening.
 Is this method a bit gross?
 Sure.
 But it’s also allowed me to have a working phone too.

 Anything Else You Need To Know?

 Nope, that pretty much covers everything you need to know about extracting a SIM from an iPhone when you’ve lost the ejector tool.
 One cool tip, however, so as to ensure you don’t lose the ejector tool again is to put it in your wallet or purse.
-I started doing this years ago and I haven’t lost one since.
+We started doing this years ago and we haven’t lost one since.
 Just make sure that you take it out when you switch wallets.